epfl-lara/stainless/core/src/sphinx/neon.rst

     }.holds

-This is possible because the inductive step follows (more or less) directly from the inductive hypothesis and Leon can verify the base case automatically.
-However, Leon may fail to verify more complex functions with non-trivial base cases or inductive steps.
+This is possible because the inductive step follows (more or less) directly from the inductive hypothesis and Stainless can verify the base case automatically.
+However, Stainless may fail to verify more complex functions with non-trivial base cases or inductive steps.
 In such cases, one may still try to provide proof hints by performing *manual case analysis*.
 Consider the following lemma about list reversal: